uwcartlab/webmapping/Chapter07/readme.md

 *   _**[Repository](https://help.github.com/en/github/getting-started-with-github/github-glossary#repository):**_ A repository is the most basic element of GitHub.
 They are easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.
 *   _**[Clone](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone):**_ A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
 With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
 It is, however, connected to the remote version so that changes can be synced between the two.
 *   _**[Commit](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit):**_ [](https://help.github.com/en/github/getting-started-with-github/github-glossary#collaborator)A commit, or "revision", is an individual change to a file (or set of files).
 It's like when you _save_ a file, except with Git, every time you save it creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of what changes were made when and by who.
-Again commits should contain a commit message that succinctly describes what changes were made.
-Commit message along with pull requests become even more important when collaboratively coding.
 *   _**[Push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push):**_ Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
 For instance, if you change something locally, you then _push_ those changes so that others may access them.

 You should be conformable with cloning, committing, and pushing through Chapter 6.
 In Chapter 7, we will combine these concepts with GitHub techniques supporting collaborative coding.